nathan-gardner/SECON2023Robot/Reports/Experimentation.md

 - Many variations of spokes have been tested in order to see which ones work the best.
 The only spokes that made it into the final implementation were curved TPU spokes, and those can be seen in the final total robot CAD model in this document.

-- **HOW BIG IS THE CONSUMPTION**.
+- The size of the final consumption implementation was 5.25"x9.25"x11.75" (LxWxH).
 The consumption mechanism is large enough for a duck to be consumed as well as the pedestals.

+In the final implementation in the competition, no ducks or pedestals were consumed.
+The motor direction of the consumption motor was reversed and the consumption was converted into a pusher.
+The robot collected objects in the arena on the consumption ramp, and then the spokes pushed out the objects into the recycling.

 - As mentioned previously, the path of the robot has changed due to the vision subsystem not being able to be implemented.
+The path created was based on encoder clicks and was always relative to the starting area.
+The robot did a point by point path driving in directions for a curtain number of encoder clicks.

-- There are three walls surrounding the intake in order to protect anyone from moving parts.
+- There are three walls surrounding the intake in order to protect any limbs from moving parts.
+This was a safety feature implementation based on considerations made during detailed design.

 ### **Fireworks:**